Google Ads for Counsellors and Mental Health Therapists in Canada

 The Mental Health Advertising Landscape in Canada

 Compliant doesn’t mean boring.
 Effective mental health ad copy is warm, clear, and specific.
-“Anxiety and trauma counselling in Victoria BC — accepting new clients” is both compliant and highly effective.
+“Anxiety and trauma counselling in Victoria BC — accepting new clients” is both fully compliant and highly effective.

 Cost Benchmarks for Mental Health Google Ads in Canada (2026)